jesse-ai/docs/docs/routes.md

 from jesse.enums import exchanges, timeframes

 routes = [
-    ('Binance', 'BTCUSDT', '4h', 'TrendFollowingStrategy'), ]
+    ('Binance', 'BTC-USDT', '4h', 'TrendFollowingStrategy'), ]
 ```

-In this example, we're telling Jesse to trade `BTCUSDT` using `TrendFollowingStrategy` strategy at `Binance` exchange in `4h` time interval.
+In this example, we're telling Jesse to trade `BTC-USDT` using `TrendFollowingStrategy` strategy at `Binance` exchange in `4h` time interval.

 ::: tip
 Instead of writing `'4h'`, you could write `timeframes.HOUR_4`.
 This is optional but helps to prevent misspelling string.